laneboysrc/rc-light-controller/mk2-tlc5940-pic16f1825/doc/firmware-architecture.md

 Certain features of the light controller can be configured when compiling a vehicle.
 These features can be found in the ``CFLAGS`` directive of a vehicle in the makefile.

-- ``LIGHT_MODE_MASK = 0x0f``
+- ``LIGHT_MODE_MASK=0x0f``

     This bitmask defines how many lights there are that should be switched on with a single click of the AUX/CH3 channel.
 Each time AUX is activated, more lights are turned on.
 If you have 2 lights (main beam and high beam for example), then you would specify ``0x03`` (0011 binary), if you have parking, main beam, high beam and fog lights you would specify ``0x0f`` (1111 binary), and so on.
 The mask defines basically the maximum value the ``light_mode`` variable (see above) will receive.

 - ``CH3_MOMENTARY``